 4. OIST Curriculum Requirements

-Students are required to attain at least 30 credits before graduation.
 The OIST curriculum includes mandatory and elective courses (the latter including both basic and advanced).
-20 credits must be attained through elective coursework.
+20 credits for Bachelor’s entry (10 for Master’s entry) must be attained through elective coursework.
 10 credits are attained through mandatory requirements of the curriculum; including Professional and Career Development courses, submission and examination of the thesis proposal, and lab rotations.

 All credit requirements must be attained before submission of the final PhD thesis for examination.